 As an editor, what excites me is the chance to nourish your talent, strengthen your voice, polish your words, and help elevate your project to extraordinary heights.

 In short?
 I'm passionate about the fiction and nonfiction stories we tell, and about finding ways to tell them even better -- together -- through collaboration, conversation, and creative language.

-A sampling of services offered, to individuals as well as to organizations: manuscript and proposal development; comp title and market research; conceptual, line, and structural edits; proofreading; copywriting; brand messaging and honing of tone; communications and storytelling coaching.
-Let's talk!
+A sampling of services offered, to individuals as well as to organizations: manuscript and proposal development; comp title and market research; conceptual, line, and structural edits; copyediting and proofreading; copywriting and ghostwriting of brand materials, book proposals, and short-form content; content ideation and strategy; communications consulting; and storytelling coaching.

 I'm an independent book editor and writing consultant with eight years experience at two of New York's finest publishing houses.
 First at Viking (an imprint of Penguin Random House), and then at Little, Brown and Company (an imprint of Hachette Book Group), I worked closely with a range of acclaimed and award-winning authors, such as Emma Donoghue, Edna O'Brien, Maria Semple, Stacy Schiff, Chigozie Obioma, Val Emmich, Mark Leyner, Matthieu Ricard, Marcia Clark, Whit Stillman, and Sarah Dunn.
 I've written for an assortment of online and print outlets, too, including DailyCandy, ELLEgirl, Variety, Thinkmap Visual Thesaurus, Art+Culture Projects, and Lola, a women's magazine published by The Boston Globe.